tmhsplb/opiddailydoc/docs/Implementation.md

 ## The SharedController
 Each role controller derives from SharedController.
 The SharedController implements the shared editor functionality available to the different roles.
+The FrontDeskController, the BackOfficeController, the InterviewerController and the CaseManagerController all inherit from the SharedController.
 Deriving role controllers from a shared controller is an extremely useful technique for building a role-based editor.

 ## The UsersController